 Pair this tour with a whale watching adventure for a comprehensive Juneau outing.
-The Whale Watching and Glacier Tour combines 2 popular tours, saving $20.00/person.
+The Whale Watching and Glacier Tour combines Juneau's most popular tours!

-Upon arrival to Mendenhall Glacier, exit the bus and spend 45 minutes exploring Juneau's trademark glacier, one of 38 in the Juneau Icefield.
+Upon arrival to Mendenhall Glacier, exit the bus and spend 1-hour viewing Juneau's trademark glacier & exploring the area, one of 38 in the Juneau Icefield.
 Head over to the Visitor Center for an elevated view of the glacier and loads of information, interactive kiosks, and displays about glacier formation and movement.
 Add some stunning photographs to your collection, exploring the glacier from several different perspectives.
 Eventually, return back to the cruise docks in about 2.5 hours total duration, leaving enough time in the day for shopping, exploring downtown Juneau or even joining another half-day excursion.

 JUNEAU TOURS DETAILS: